 See also: Octopus Energy licenses Kraken platform to Masdar for UK battery storage management

 This strategic move aligns with Octopus Energy's broader plan to invest €1 billion in Italy by 2030, as part of its efforts to accelerate the country's transition to green energy.
-Italy has emerged as one of Europe's rapidly growing markets, recently implementing support mechanisms for this nascent sector.
+Italy has emerged as one of Europe's rapidly growing energy storage markets, recently implementing support mechanisms for this nascent sector.
 In line with decarbonization goals, Italy aims to construct 9GW of new grid-scale energy storage and increase renewable targets, aspiring to derive 65% of electricity from green sources by 2030.

 The investment stems from Octopus Energy Development Partnership (OEDP), a fund managed by Octopus Energy Generation that supports developers in creating new green power across Europe, contributing to future reductions in energy bills for consumers.